cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

    * - Dataset Metric
      - Context
-   * - A single Dataset in the context of a single Flowlet
+   * - A single dataset in the context of a single Flowlet
      - ``namespace:<namespace> dataset:<dataset-id> app:<app-id> flow:<flow-id> flowlet:<flowlet-id>``
-   * - A single Dataset in the context of a single Flow
+   * - A single dataset in the context of a single Flow
      - ``namespace:<namespace> dataset:<dataset-id> app:<app-id> flow:<flow-id>``
-   * - A single Dataset in the context of a specific Application
+   * - A single dataset in the context of a specific Application
      - ``namespace:<namespace> dataset:<dataset-id> app:<app-id>``
-   * - A single Dataset
+   * - A single dataset
      - ``namespace:<namespace> dataset:<dataset-id>``
-   * - All Datasets
+   * - All datasets
      - ``namespace:<namespace> dataset:*``

 .. _available-system-metrics: